Synchronization induced by directed higher-order interactions: Results

-Using this approach, we now illustrate the effect of the higher-order directionality on synchronization by using a paradigmatic example of chaotic oscillator, i.e.~the R\"ossler system~\cite{rossler1976equation}.
+Using the above introduced approach, we now illustrate the effect of the higher-order directionality on synchronization by using a paradigmatic example of chaotic oscillator, i.e., the R\"ossler system~\cite{rossler1976equation}.
 We thus consider a system of $N$ coupled Rössler oscillators, whose parameters have been set to $a=b=0.2$, and $c=9$, so that the dynamics of the isolated system is chaotic. {For sake of clarity we limited our analysis to $1$-directed $2$-hypergraphs, but of course its applicability goes beyond the considered case.} The system equations read

 with $i\in\{1,\dots,N\}$.
-We remark that the coupling functions are nonlinear and satisfy the natural coupling hypothesis.
+We remark that the coupling functions appearing in Eqs. \eqref{eq:rossler_x2x_coupling} are nonlinear and satisfy the natural coupling hypothesis.

-We consider the system to be coupled through a directed weighted $2$-hypergraph, whose asymmetry varies with a parameter $p\in[0,1]$, representing the relative weight of the directed hyperedges, as displayed in panel a) of Fig.~\ref{fig:msf_rossler_x2x}.
-When $p=0$, a triplet of nodes interacts only through a single $1$-directed hyperedge.
-As $p$ increases, so does the weight of the other two components, up to $p=1$, where an undirected hypergraph is recovered (see SM for further details \cite{notaSM}).
+We consider the system to be coupled through a directed weighted $2$-hypergraph, whose asymmetry varies with a parameter $p\in[0,1]$, representing the relative weight of the directed hyperedges. { The topology of the directed weighted $2$-hypergraph is schematically illustrated in panel a) of Fig.~\ref{fig:msf_rossler_x2x}, where for the purpose of representation we fixed $N=8$.} When $p=0$, a triplet of nodes interacts only through a single $1$-directed hyperedge.
+As $p$ increases, so does the weight of the other two components, up to $p=1$, where an undirected hypergraph is recovered (see Methods for further details).

-To proceed with the analysis we compute the MSF associated to system~\eqref{eq:rossler_x2x_coupling}.
-The values of the maximum Lyapunov exponent, $\Lambda_{\mathrm{max}}$, {numerically} computed using the Wolf method \cite{wolf1985determining}, are reported in panels b-e) of Fig.~\ref{fig:msf_rossler_x2x}.
-The grey area represents the region where the MSF is positive, i.e.~$\Lambda_{\mathrm{max}}(\alpha+i\beta)>0$, and thus the synchronous state is unstable, while the white area portrays the region of stability, i.e., $\Lambda_{\mathrm{max}}(\alpha+i\beta)<0$.
-The black line {denotes} the boundary value $\Lambda_{\mathrm{max}}(\alpha+i\beta)=0$.
-We remark that the region of the complex plane for which $\Lambda_{\mathrm{max}}$ is negative is bounded, both along the real component, $\alpha$, and the imaginary one, $\beta$ (see SM for a case in which the region of stability is unbounded \cite{notaSM}).
-This suggests that either a large value of $\alpha$ or a large value of $\beta$ can lead to instability.